-(e) has been removed from an office of trust;
+(d) has been removed from an office of trust;

-- (f) is an employee of the NAPHISA other than a member contemplated in section 5: - (g) is disqualified in terms of section 69 of the Companies Act, 2008 (Act No. 71 of 2008); or - (h) is a member of the National Assembly, permanent delegate to the National Council of Provinces, member of a provincial legislature or member of a Municipal Council. - (2) A member of the Board must vacate his or her office if he or she- - (a) becomes disqualified in terms of subsection (1);
+- (e) is an employee of the NAPHISA other than a member contemplated in section 5; or - (f) is disqualified in terms of section 69 of the Companies Act, 2008 (Act No. 71 of 2008).

-- (b) submits his or her resignation to the Minister in writing; - (c) is declared to be of unsound mind by a court of the Republic; or - (d) has, without the leave of the Board, been absent from two consecutive meetings of the Board in a financial year. - (3) If a member of the Board dies or vacates his or her office in terms of subsection 25 (2), the Minister may, subject to section 6, appoint a person to fill the vacancy for the unexpired portion of the period for which that member was appointed. - (4) The Minister may remove a Board member from the office on account of misconduct or inability to perform his or her duties efficiently after due inquiry. - (5) The Minister may dissolve the Board for failure to perform its duties in terms of 30 the Act after due inquiry.
+- (2) A member of the Board must vacate his or her office if he or she- - (a) becomes disqualified in terms of subsection (1) from being appointed as a member of the Board; - (b) submits his or her resignation to the Minister in writing; - (c) is declared by the High Court to be of unsound mind or mentally disordered or is detained under the Mental Health Care Act, 2002 (Act No. 17 of 2002); - (d) has, without the leave of the Board, been absent from more than two consecutive meetings of the Board; or - (e) ceases to be ordinarily resident in the Republic. - (3) If a member of the Board dies or vacates his or her office in terms of subsection (2), the Minister may, subject to section 6, appoint a person to fill the vacancy for the 15 unexpired portion of the period for which that member was appointed. - (4) The Minister may remove a Board member from the office on account of misconduct or inability to perform his or her duties efficiently after due inquiry. - (5) The Minister may dissolve the Board for failure to perform its duties in terms of the Act after due inquiry.